lit/lit/.changeset/violet-bugs-return.md

 ---
-"@lit/react": patch
+'@lit/react': patch
 ---

-Use a stable callback for passing the forwarded `ref` to the underlying custom element.
+When passing a `ref` callback to the Component, `createComponent` was previously intercepting it and wrapping it in an unbound function.
+This change memoizes the consumer `ref` with `useCallback`, to keep the reference stable and ensure it isn't invoked repeatedly on subsequent renders.